Traubert/FiNer-rules/technical.md

 ### Weights

 The patterns are weighted; thus, if several patterns match the same sequence, more specific and reliable patterns over fallback options.
 For instance, names listed in gazetteers are are largely unambiguous and are thus assigned lower weights, which allows them to take precedence over broader patterns that rely on suffixed elements or overall string shape.
-The system can therefore reliably identify _MacBook Air_ as a product and not as an airline, or match _Bollywood-elokuva_ ’a Bollywood film’ without tagging it as a product.
+The system can therefore reliably identify _MacBook Air_ as a product and not as an airline, or have an exception rule match _Bollywood-elokuva_ ’a Bollywood film’ and prevent it from being tagged as a product name.
 A pattern's weight is thus largely determined by its structure, but they were fine-tuned to maximize the system's performance on development corpora.

 ### Nested annotations